jsdevkr/react-chatview/README.md

  * auto-scroll to newest message when appropriate (pinning)
  * auto-correct scroll jitter when content resizes or is added above/below the focus point
  * configurable loading spinner
- * use webpack
  * optimize for mobile (but it works)

 There are probably more features missing.
 Please open an issue!

 Please [let me know](https://twitter.com/dustingetz) if you use this, if this project is valued I will invest more time in it.
+Seriously, please, if you're reading this and want to use it, tweet me.

 This work originated as a fork and modifications of [seatgeek/react-infinite](https://github.com/seatgeek/react-infinite), and was subsequently rewritten several times.